online communication course

 That’s where this course comes in.

-You want to handle difficult conversations in a way that brings you closer, not further apart.
+You want to handle difficult conversations in a way that changes what’s possible in your relationships and your work.

 Conflict has a reputation for being something to avoid.